shawnkellis/ContinuityM/_essays/the-architecture-of-computational-earth.md

 ---
-title: "THE ARCHETECTURE OF COMPUTATIONAL EARTH"
+title: "The Architecture of Computation Earth"
 date: 2025-12-05
 description: "How energy, materials, and thermal dynamics integrate into a planetary computing framework"
 ---